 Our meadows are home to a rich tapestry of wildlife.
-But today only 2% of the meadows that existed in the 1930s remain.
-We care for meadows up and down the country, providing places for rare wildlife to thrive.
+But as a nation, we’ve lost 97 per cent of wildflower meadows since the 1930s.
 Our specialist butterfly volunteer and former nature expert, Matthew Oates, shares eight wonderful things to look out for in a meadow.
 We've also got a guide to help you identify wild flowers.

 1. A courting couple

 Every year is a new summer of love for Britain’s insects.
 One quintessential meadowland discovery to spot is two mating insects perched on a leaf and locked together in a long embrace.

 2. Common spotted orchid

 This delicate wild flower spreads in drifts across meadowland.
 Common spotted orchids are usually no more than 15 cm high.
 The most common colours are whites and pinks.
 Crouch down and take a closer look at their beautiful ‘blotchy’ leaves.

 3. Marbled White butterfly

 This relatively common butterfly is unmistakable.
 Its striking black and white mosaic patterned wings clearly distinguish it from other species.
 It can be found in quite large colonies across western Britain.

 This is the archetypal meadowland butterfly and is often seen in large groups.
 Its wings are a dull, orangey brown colour with a black ‘eyespot’ on the wingtips.
 Interestingly, it even flies on gloomier days when other butterflies don’t.

 A walk through English grasslands on a warm day is often accompanied by the chirrup of a grasshopper.
 Follow the sound and you might find a Meadow Grasshopper hanging from a stalk.
 But you’ll need to look more carefully for its silent cousin, the Common Green.
 Both come in various colours.